fan87/Hypixel-Skyblock-Remake-OLD/readme.md

 - Save location and stuff to config/database (Lazy, will make it later.
 For now just change the sourcecode and build it)

+## Installation
+Full Install guild coming soon!
+If you want to test out this plugin, contact me on Discord, and I'll teach you.
+You won't be able to figure it out yourself unless you read the source code.

 ## API